 Eshin Hoju Godfrey is the teacher and Osho of the Zen Centre of Vancouver.
 With his warm and clear style, he extends to all a profound invitation to reconnect with their innate Buddha nature in a practice that embraces every aspect of daily life.

 Zen teachings are transmitted directly heart-mind to heart-mind.
 Although we ourselves must ultimately realize our own Buddha nature, a genuine teacher can encourage and point us in the right direction and help us find our way through the inevitable challenges.
 Interacting with a teacher, we can come to understand and actualize in our everyday life the insights that arise from steady practice.

 More on Eshin

 Since meeting Joshu Sasaki Roshi in the mid-1970s, Eshin has dedicated his life to Zen.
 He trained under Roshi, becoming a monk in 1982.
 Later he accepted responsibility for the Zen Centre of Vancouver and was ordained in 1988 as a Zen Osho, an authorized teacher.
-Eshin shares his life and practice with his wife, Myorei Zeraffa.
-Myorei was ordained in 2005 and is responsible for the centre during Eshin’s visits to Los Angeles.
+Eshin shares his life and practice with his wife, Myorei Zeraffa, who was ordained in 2005.

-Eshin helps uphold the Rinzai-ji lineage by serving as Administrative Abbot in Los Angeles.
-This requires him to divide his time between Vancouver and Rinzai-ji in Los Angeles.
-He regularly returns to Vancouver to lead the seven-day sesshins.
-Eshin is a teacher-member of the American Zen Teachers Association and the Northwest Dharma Association.
+Eshin helps uphold the Rinzai-ji lineage by having served as Administrative Abbot in Los Angeles from spring 2013 to the end of that year.
 He serves the broader community by conducting personal Buddhist ceremonies such as weddings, funerals and memorials.